Le Joli Mai

-Welcome to the Department of French and Francophone Studies at the Pennsylvania State University.
-We offer a wide range of undergraduate and graduate courses in French language, linguistics, French and Francophone literature, culture and history.
-We are committed to engaging in innovative scholarship, fostering an intellectual climate that encourages research connections between disciplines, and are dedicated to excellence in instruction at all levels.
-We invite you to explore our website and learn more about the opportunities and events in our community of dedicated scholars, devoted teachers, and promising students.
+Bienvenue!
+Welcome to the Department of French at Francophone Studies at the Pennsylvania State University.
+We offer a wide range of undergraduate and graduate courses in French language/linguistics and in French and Francophone literature, culture, and history.
+We are committed to fostering innovative scholarship, an intellectual climate that encourages research connections between disciplines, and excellence in instruction at all levels.
+We invite you to explore our website to learn more about the opportunities and events in our community of dedicated scholars, devoted teachers, and promising students.

 Grant Awarded To French and Francophone Literary Studies Project

 Congratulations to Prof. Willa Z. Silverman, Malvin E. and Lea P. Bank Professor of French and Jewish Studies, and Dawn Childress, Sally W. Kalin Librarian for Technological Innovations and Humanities Librarian, for their recent grant from the Schreyer Institute for Teaching Excellence.
 Their collaborative project, entitled Mapping Modern French and Francophone Literature: A Literary Cartography Project, will allow students in FFS courses to research and assess the significance of geographic place in French and Francophone literature, using digital tools.
 Funding from SITE will also support a Spring 2015 digital mapping workshop.